twoslashes/twoslash/docs/refs/notations.md

 ## Showing the Emitted Files

-Running a Twoslash code sample is a full TypeScript compiler run, and that run will create files inside the virtual file system.
+Running a TwoSlash code sample is a full TypeScript compiler run, and that run will create files inside the virtual file system.
 You can replace the contents of your code sample with the results of running TypeScript over the project.

 #### `@showEmit`

-`// @showEmit` is the main command to tell Shiki Twoslash that you want to replace the output of your code sample with the equivalent `.js` file.
+`// @showEmit` is the main command to tell Shiki TwoSlash that you want to replace the output of your code sample with the equivalent `.js` file.

 ```ts twoslash
 // @showEmit